ltdev22/docker-containers/laravel-env/README.md

 #### 5. Composer

-__Note:__ For creating a new Laravel application
+__Note:__ For creating a new Laravel application in current working directory ( see . at the end)
 ```
 docker run --rm --interactive --tty --volume $PWD:/app composer create-project laravel/laravel .
 ```
-After that, the composer can be accessible from the `composer` container or using in the terminal `./develop composer`.

 To run any composer commands
 ```
-./develop composer require require laravel/breeze --dev      # Install new package
+./develop composer require laravel/breeze --dev      # Install new package
 ./develop composer install -vvv
 ./develop composer dump-autoload -o
 ```